contentful/widget-sdk/CONTRIBUTING.md

 ## <a name="issue"></a> Issue reporting

-If you find a bug, you can help us by creating an issue under the "Bugs pool" in Target Process and assigning it to "Frontend".
+If you find a bug, you can help us by creating a BUG in JIRA and ping dev-frontend.
 Please check for duplicates first though.

 Better still, submit a pull request with a fix.
 You can also talk to the support person for dev-frontend, or ask in slack channel for things tackled by teams, not chapter.

 ## <a name="feature"></a> Requesting a feature

-If you have a small improvement suggestion, add it to the "Features Pool" in Target Process and talk to PM.
-Ask in product-experts channel, and talk to one of the PMs who deal with UI for larger features.
+If you have a small improvement suggestion, ask in product-experts channel, and talk to one of the PMs who deal with UI for larger features.

 ## <a name="switcher"></a> Version switcher